techmania-team/techmania/CONTRIBUTING.md

   * Please check the [release notes](https://github.com/macmillan333/techmania/releases) to make sure your issue is not among the known issues.
   * Please describe in as much detail as possible the steps to reproduce your issue.
 Attach screenshots or videos if necessary.
   * If the issue occurs in a specific track, you can attach the `track.tech` file inside the track folder.
+  * If the issue involves the game soft locking or freezing, attaching the log file may help.
+To generate and attach the log file:
+    * Start TECHMANIA, reproduce your issue, then immediately close the game.
+This keeps the logs focused.
-  * If the issue involves the game soft locking or freezing, attaching the log file may help, which is located at `C:\Users\<username>\AppData\LocalLow\DJ Hitori\TECHMANIA\Player.log`.
-Before attaching, please go through the file and remove personal information you don't want to share, such as directory names and your computer's specs.
+    * Find the log file at `C:\Users\<username>\AppData\LocalLow\DJ Hitori\TECHMANIA\Player.log`.
+    * Go through the file and remove personal information you don't want to share, such as directory names and your computer's specs.
+    * Attach the log to your issue.